sahilkhatri/Age-Prediction-with-Tensorflow/README.md

 For model training and evaluation, I have used TensorFlow Estimator API.
 Estimator API gives flexibility in providing training and validation input to the function along with its rich functionality of model training and evaluation.
-Model performance can be visualized in TensorBoard by giving "logdir" path to "temsorflow-models" For ex: tensorboard --logdir path/tensorflow-models
+Model performance can be visualized in TensorBoard by giving "logdir" path to "temsorflow-models".
+For ex: tensorboard --logdir path/tensorflow-models.